ma08/ma08.github.com/_posts/2014-08-02-It-has-begun.md

 tagline: "Supporting tagline"
 tags : [intro, beginner, jekyll, tutorial]
 ---
 So this is my first post on my `blob`.
-I feel sorry for you if you are reading this as either you have delved into the depths of the interwebs or you are an acquaintance of mine who was oblidged to click on the link due to my aggressive publicising the shit out of this utter crap of a blob.
+I feel sorry for you if you are reading this as either you have delved into the depths of the interwebs or you are an acquaintance of mine who was obliged to click on the link due to my aggressive publicising the shit out of this utter crap of a blob.

-`Disclaimer: The code sample gems I provide might not be the best practices in the programming jargon.`<br />
+> Disclaimer: The code sample gems I provide might not be the best practices in the programming jargon.
-`Feel free to comment if you can suggest an improvement.` And sorry for using `disqus`.
+Feel free to comment if you can suggest an improvement.

+And sorry for using `disqus`.

 You will be forgiven if you think that this site dated 10 years back, when there was no [Ruby on Rails](http://rubyonrails.org), [Angular](https://angularjs.org/) and all the other fancy stuff.
 Still `static pages are immortal`.
 Especially if you are are in no position to host/buy a server and stick to [GitHub Pages](https://pages.github.com/) and [hosting provided ](http://cse.iitkgp.ac.in/~skakarla) by [your University](http://iitkgp.ac.in).